Revisiting Generative Adversarial Networks for Binary Semantic Segmentation on Imbalanced Datasets: Introduction

-The contributions of our work are as follows: (1) we proposed an end-to-end cGANs-based architecture to locate and segment the anomalous crack pixels on road surface images in two stages.
-The first stage utilizes the architecture of cGANs as the backbone to estimate the distribution of cracks with a UNet-based generator and a discriminator.
-The second stage aims to emphasize the contribution of the minor class and assist the generator for a better result.
-(2) The entropy originating from information theory has been exploited as the perceptual and reconstruction loss from the auxiliary network to audit the outcomes of the generator.
-(3) We exploited a side network originally used for small objects or line detection tasks working with our proposed backbone network for such extremely imbalanced datasets.
-(4) We adopted the kinds of attention mechanism with the generator to highlight the salient areas and make a comparison.
-(6) We employed extensive experiments on six pavement datasets to verify the proposed framework can restore the balance of datasets to some extent and enhance semantic binary segmentation performance with five metrics without the increase of computational complexity and network parameters compared to the competing methods.
+The contributions of our work are as follows: (1) we proposed an end-to-end cGANs-based network to segment the anomalous crack regions on road surface images in two stages.
+The first stage utilizes the architecture of cGANs as the backbone to initially estimate the distribution of cracks with a UNet-based generator and a discriminator.
+The second stage utilizes the training of the generator and a novel auxiliary network for a refined probability feature map of cracks.
+(2) The entropy originating from information theory has been exploited as the perceptual and reconstruction loss from the output of the auxiliary network and the corresponding ground truth to refine the outcomes of the generator.
+(3) We exploited a side network originally used for small objects or line detection tasks working with our proposed backbone network for this severely imbalanced task.
+(4) We adopted three kinds of attention mechanisms with the generator to highlight the crack regions.
+(6) We employed extensive experiments on six pavement imbalanced datasets to demonstrate that the proposed cGANs-based framework can achieve more robust and precise quantitative results on diverse inputs and a satisfactory balance between effectiveness and efficiency.

 The remainder of this paper is organized as follows.
-Section II presents the relevant literature on semantic binary segmentation.
+Section II presents the relevant literature on binary semantic segmentation.
 Section III describes the details of our proposed framework.
 The experimental setting and results are given in Section IV.
 Section V is the conclusion of this work.